vpon-sdk/vpon-sdk.github.io/jp/web/web-interstitial.jp.md

 2. Create a new order or choose an existing one in the table.
 3. Click "New line item" to create a new line item.
 4. Fill in line item name.
 Line item name must be unique within your network.
-5. Choose inventory sizes of the creatives you plan to deliever.
+5. Choose inventory size: `Out-of-page`
 6. (Optional) Enter some comments about the line item that might help with targetting the line item.
 7. Enter the line item type, dates, quantity and cost.
 8. Under Adjust delivery, configure your delivery settings (optional).
 See Optional delivery settings below for more information.